datguychen/My-Portfolio-Page/README.md

 # Purpose of this repository
-This is a repository for my personal portfolio website, showcasing my skills, projects, and certifications.
+This is a repository mainly for showcasing a part of my automation skills in Playwright Typescript.

 # My Portfolio Page